KahanMajmudar/block-dem-chains-frontend/README.md

 Each and every event from Account Creation to Creating Post is happening via Transactions :currency_exchange:.
 User can monitor the Transactions in `View Transactions` tab below `Profile`.

-### Search by Address
+### Search by Ethereum Address

-Currently our searching :mag: is based on the User's Metamask Hash, if a User wants to search someone, they should know the Metamask hash of the corresponding User.
+Currently our searching :mag: is based on the User's Metamask Ethereum Hash, if a User wants to search someone, they should know the Metamask hash of the corresponding User.